-The School of Computing, Engineering and Physical Sciences considers attendance and engagement to mean a commitment to attending, and engaging in timetabled sessions.
-Students will scan their attendance via the attendance scanners each time they are oncampus.
-Students will have attendance recorded in class and they will be expected to login to the VLE several times per week.
-Students who are unable to attend a timetabled learning session, due to illness or other circumstance, should notify their Programme Leader.
+The School of Computing, Engineering and Physical Sciences considers attendance and engagement to mean a commitment to attending, and engaging in, timetabled sessions.
+You will scan your attendance via the scanners each time you are on-campus and you will login to the VLE several times per week.
+Where you are unable to attend a timetabled learning session due to illness or other circumstance, you should notify the Programme Leader that you cannot attend.
 Across the School an 80% attendance threshold is set.
-Students who fall below this, will be referred to the Student Success Team to see how they can be best supported in their studies.
+If you fall below this, you will be referred to the Student Success Team to see how we can best support your studies.